On db-01

 sudo /etc/init.d/heartbeat start

-This process takes quite a while to start up. tail -f /var/log/ha-log
+This takes a while to start.
+Watch progress with tail -f /var/log/ha-log.
+Eventually db-01 should report:

 heartbeat[7734]: 2008/07/07_17:19:34 info: Initial resource acquisition complete (T_RESOURCES(us))